 The governments of Baker, Bradford and Union Counties established the New River Public Library Cooperative (the Cooperative) through an interlocal agreement, executed in 1996.
 The Cooperative was established to provide a single library administrative unit for the citizens of the tri-county region, in order to provide free library service to its residents.
 The Cooperative is governed by a Board of Directors, whose members are appointed by each participating government.
-The Board of Directors has control over the budgeting and financing of the Cooperative.
+The County has an ongoing financial responsibility for the continued existence of the Cooperative.

-The Board received \$12,000 from New River Public Library Cooperative in rental charge in fiscal year 2018.
+The Board received \$9,000 from New River Public Library Cooperative in rental charge in fiscal year 2019.
 The charges include the cost of office space and utilities provided by Union County.